Glago's Guest: Plot

 As a shocked Glago approaches the crater, one of the alien blobs separates from the group and approaches him.
 Realizing that the aliens were not trying to attack the outpost but were moving it out of the meteor's path to save his life, Glago is overjoyed and gratefully gives his cossack hat to the alien.

 After the alien mass (credited as 'Lars' by the animators) returns to the ship and ascends back to space, Glago happily dances in the snow.

 Production

 John Lasseter was so impressed with director Chris Williams' work on this short that he gave him the job of co-directing (with Byron Howard) the animated film Bolt.

 Release

 The film premiered at the Annecy International Animated Film Festival in June 2008, and was originally expected to be released theatrically preceding the Disney animated feature film Bolt.
 The short is believed not to have tested well with audiences, and the spot with Bolt was eventually taken by Pixar's Cars Toons short Tokyo Mater.

 It was included in the Animation Show of Shows in 2008.

+As of 2023, the short has no home video release and is not on Disney+.
+In December 2023, a copy of the short emerged on the Internet Archive, ripped from a "For Your Consideration" screener disc.